-As detailed in note 12 to the consolidated financial statements, the Group performed an impairment assessment on the right-of-use assets of the retail shops (i.e. the Retail ROA) which formed part of the Retail CGU with impairment loss of approximately HK\$606,000 (2020: HK\$3,129,000) recognised in the consolidated statement of profit or loss for the year ended 31 December 2021.
+As detailed in note 12 to the consolidated financial statements, the Group performed an impairment assessment on the right-of-use assets of the retail premises (i.e. the Retail ROA) which formed part of the Retail CGU with impairment loss of approximately HK\$303,000 (2021: HK\$606,000) recognised in the consolidated statement of profit or loss for the year ended 31 December 2022.

 In addition, the Directors further performed an impairment assessment on the right-of-use assets (the "Corporate ROA") which were used by the Group as corporate head office.

-The Corporate ROA has been fully impaired during the year ended 31 December 2020.
-No reversal of impairment loss (2020: impairment loss of HK\$1,373,000) was considered necessary for the year ended 31 December 2021.
+Based on the forecasts and valuation of the Group prepared by the management, the carrying amount of the Corporate ROA was higher than the recoverable amount, therefore, an impairment loss of approximately HK\$1,519,000 (2021: Nil) was recognised in the consolidated statement of profit or loss for the year ended 31 December 2022.